Dust Up at the Crater School

 What, then, of the young girls of the Martian colony?
 Their brothers might be sent to Earth for education at Eton and Oxbridge, but girls are made of sterner stuff.
 Be it unreasonable parents, Russian spies, or the deadly Martian wildlife, no challenge is beyond the resourceful girls of the Crater School.

-Three Twins at the Crater School will be published by Wizard's Tower Press on May 6th 2021; find purchasing links on their website.
+Three Twins at the Crater School was published by Wizard's Tower Press on May 6th 2021; find purchasing links on their website.

 Praise for the Crater School Books